 A stylish headlamp that stands out with its unique aqua color and ultra-bright light.

-USB rechargeable.
-Charges in four hours.
-40 hours of consistent light.
-180 lumens.
-300 feet beam.
-Red and white lights alert others and let you see more clearly.
-Waterproof and durable.
+- Red and white lights alert others and let you see more clearly

 An easy-to-operate headlamp with four settings and swivel ability.